LukeFlaherty/JukeNightsAndWeekends/juketoy/README.md

 Ill I have to say is im struggling to keep up I want to have this done by my birthday but idk at this point

+Idk even know what I should be doing rn

 ## Getting Started

 First, run the development server: